Details on the qualifications required to be eligible to teach in grant-aided schools in Northern Ireland.

 To teach pupils with visual and/or hearing impairment

 Qualified teachers who wish to teach pupils with visual and/or hearing impairment must ensure they have the requisite qualifications.
-Departmental Circular 2007/22 gives a list of acceptable qualifications.
+DE Circular 2007/22 gives a list of acceptable qualifications.

 To teach technology and design in secondary schools

-Qualified teachers who wish to teach technology and design in secondary schools must ensure they have the requisite qualifications.
-Departmental Circular 2007/22 gives a list of acceptable qualifications.
+Qualified teachers who wish to teach technology and design in post-primary schools must ensure they have the requisite qualifications.
+DE Circular 2007/22 gives a list of acceptable qualifications.

 To teach in Catholic maintained nursery and primary schools

 In order to teach in a Catholic maintained nursery or primary school in a permanent capacity, teachers must hold the recognised Certificate in Religious Education.
-This requirement was introduced by the Council for Catholic Maintained Schools (CCMS) to recognise that nursery and primary schools have a pivitol role in preparing children to receive each of the sacrements.
-The Department has undertaken a Review of Employment Opportunities for Teaching Staff.
+This requirement was introduced by the Council for Catholic Maintained Schools (CCMS) to recognise that nursery and primary schools have a pivotal role in preparing children to receive each of the sacraments.

 Appointment of teachers